IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 BinaryCommitment            Binary unit commitment decision                                                                                                                                                               Yes/No
 NoOperatingReserve          No contribution to operating reserve.
 Yes, if the unit doesn't contribute to the operating reserve                                                                                            Yes/No
 OutflowsIncompatibility     Outflows are incompatible with the charging process (e.g., electric vehicle).
 This is not the case of an electrolyzer                                                                         Yes/No
 StorageType                 Represents the time period (hour, day, week, month, year) over which the requirement that aggregate electricity production must equal aggregate consumption is enforced.
+Hourly/Daily/Weekly/Monthly/Yearly
-                            If empty, Hourly by default                                                                                                                                                                   Hourly/Daily/Weekly/Monthly/Yearly
-OutflowsType                Represents the time period (hour, day, week, month, year) over which the specified amount of energy must be consumed/withdrawn from the storage unit.
+                            If empty, Hourly by default OutflowsType                Represents the time period (hour, day, week, month, year) over which the specified amount of energy must be consumed/withdrawn from the storage unit.
+Hourly/Daily/Weekly/Monthly/Yearly
-                            If empty, Hourly by default                                                                                                                                                                   Hourly/Daily/Weekly/Monthly/Yearly
-EnergyType                  Represents the time period (hour, day, week, month, year) over which the specified max/min amount of energy is to be produced by the unit
+                            If empty, Hourly by default EnergyType                  Represents the time period (hour, day, week, month, year) over which the specified max/min amount of energy is to be produced by the unit.
+Hourly/Daily/Weekly/Monthly/Yearly
-                            If empty, Hourly by default                                                                                                                                                                   Hourly/Daily/Weekly/Monthly/Yearly
-MustRun                     Must-run unit                                                                                                                                                                                 Yes/No
+                            If empty, Hourly by default MustRun                     Must-run unit                                                                                                                                                                                 Yes/No
 InitialPeriod               Initial period (year) when the unit is installed or can be installed, if it is a candidate                                                                                                    Year
 FinalPeriod                 Final   period (year) when the unit is installed or can be installed, if it is a candidate                                                                                                    Year